 By, Shannon Thomas Casebeer

 Many books are intended to provide escape through a long, convoluted plot, which is fully appreciated only at the conclusion.
-This is not that kind of a book.
-As the title suggests, this little narrative is merely intended as a pleasant stroll.
+This is not that kind of book.
+WALK WITH ME is an invitation to escape with me to another place and time.
+As the title suggests, this little primer is intended merely as a pleasant stroll.
 It’s one and only purpose is to provide a pleasant diversion, a few steps at a time, anytime, and often.
 Share it with others who might benefit from a good leg stretching.
-THE AUTHOR

 WALK WITH ME